eistakovskii/NLP_Toolbox/README.md

 # Natural Language Processing Toolbox

 This repository contains various python scripts developed for handling most of the Natural Language Processing (NLP) tasks including classification, named entity recognition and text generation.
-Most of the scripts are completely run of the mill and are included here because I needed them at my job, some scripts contain original solution and you are welcome to use them.
+Most of the scripts are completely run of the mill and are included here because I needed them at my job, some scripts, however, contain original solutions and you are most welcome to use them.

 * [DATA_AUGMENTATION](https://github.com/eistakovskii/NLP_projects/tree/main/DATA_AUGMENTATION) - here you could find scripts intended for data augmentation using mostly Selenium and in some cases applying algorithmic approach to generating data, e.g. artificial CoLa